mzy2240/ESA/ReadMe.md

 This Python package provides an easy to use and light-weight wrapper for interfacing with PowerWorld's Simulator Automation Server (SimAuto).

+This file contains some motivation for the ESA package, a quick start, installation directions, common issues, and some examples/snippets.

 ## Why Use ESA?
 Directly interacting with PowerWorld via the Windows COM object can be quite cumbersome.
 Data type inputs and outputs can be odd, returns